orefalo/svelte-splitpanes/README.md

 - Support edge snapping
 - Support programmatic resizing and two-way size binding
 - Support programmatic splitter add/remove
+- Support programmatic splitter reordering by Svelte keyed each blocks
 - Support for legacy browser such as IE 11
 - Support for touch devices
 - Support for fixed splitters